ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 Git is what we call a *decentralized version control system*.
 Here's why that's important:

+#### One master document means everyone is (literally) on the same page

+One of the most annoying parts of creating, publishing and maintaining content is often tracking changes.
+Content is a living, breathing entity - it's not a "set it and forget it" thing.
+Over the lifespan of just one piece of content, there may be hundreds of changes by different contributors.
+You can see why changes get messy!

+Fortunately, Git has us covered.
+Its sole purpose is to:

+- track which changes derive from which
+- which are the latest changes
+- how the changes have evolved, and
+- what the corresponding hierarchy looks like

-**One master document means everyone is (literally) on the same page** No more wasting time trying to figure out which is the authoritative or most up to date version!
+For us, this means more wasting time trying to figure out which is the authoritative or most up to date version.
 When anyone clones a repository to their local machine (computer), opens their document, then makes and commits changes, Git checks those changes against previous versions and tracks them.
-You'll be able to tell who made changes, when, and (if the contributor writes a message in their commit) why.

-**You'll have a stable platform to collaborate with clients and partners** Because the system is decentralized, it's designed to handle multiple people working on the same document at the same time.
+#### You'll have a stable platform to collaborate with clients and partners

+Because the system is decentralized, it's designed to handle multiple people working on the same document at the same time.
 While some centralized systems (such as Joomla) will lock you out of a page as a protective measure while someone else is editing it, you won't run into this challenge with Git and GitHub.

-**One formatting language to rule them all**
-Markdown is a lightweight markup language you'll swear by once you start using it.
-Because it's formatted using plain text, your content will transfer easily wherever you need to put it.
-It will also open and display as intended in any modern word processor.

-**Content is easily re-purposed**
-You don't just create content once for a singular format and forget about it.
-More than ever, a modern marketing strategy demands content that's re-purposed and reused.
-As [Daring Fireball](https://daringfireball.net/projects/markdown/syntax) mentions, with Markdown readability is emphasized above all else, and its syntax is intended for the singular purpose of being used as a format for writing for the web.
-The potential is endless, meaning you've unlocked your content from unwieldy programs and proprietary software.
-It's free!

-**Each repository is essentially a backup**
+#### Each repository is essentially a backup

-My client (who's used Git for several years) says he has yet to lose a large amount of data on any project using Git.
-Even if one machine goes down, you can still access your data from other machines.
+Even if one machine goes down, you can still access your data on GitHub from other machines.
 The decentralized system is a nice backup feature in disguise.
 If you didn't have this, you'd need to consider backups and disaster recovery strategies.
 Not having to be so worried about this means you reduce the mental burden on you and your team, and reduce the risk of a devastating loss of data and hours.

-**Undo and redo changes with version control**
+#### Undo and redo changes with version control

 Though GitHub can be hard to pick up for the casual user, rolling changes forward or backward is easy thanks to version control - a big plus when you have an entire team creating and reviewing a piece of content.

 Although your trusty word processor offers Undo and Redo buttons, once you undo your most recent changes, save and then close your document, that text is gone forever.
 In contrast, GitHub not only provides an overview of your changes over time, it tells you who made them.

-Bonus: Version control boosts the accountability factor among team members, since you'll now be able to track each person's contribution and easily discover who did what, when.
+Bonus: Version control boosts the accountability factor among team members, since you'll now be able to track each person's contribution and easily discover who did what, when, and (if the contributor writes a message in their commit) why.

+> The fact that these version changes are kept in a distributed manner is an amazing, and literally game-changing, engineering achievement. - Janis Lesinskis

-**A clean, reader-friendly comments section**
+#### A clean, reader-friendly comments section

 When two or more people collaborate on content, they usually have discussions about various aspects of that content, including writing or design.
 Most word processors and editing programs handle these horribly, to the point where you end up with a mess of many mind-numbing paragraphs in the margins of your document.
 As contributors add their comments, conversations flows quickly become difficult to keep track of.

 In GitHub, you'll quickly discover comments appear in a neat box directly under the paragraph being discussed.
 You can clearly see which contributor made the comments, the dates conversations occurred, easily track the flow of conversations and resolve them once decisions have been made.

+## The case for Markdown

+In this guide, we're advocating pairing Markdown with Git and GitHub.
+Here's why:

+#### One formatting language to rule them all

+[Markdown](https://www.markdownguide.org/) is a lightweight markup language you'll swear by once you start using it.
+Because it's formatted using plain text, your content will transfer easily wherever you need to put it.
+It will also open and display as intended in any modern word processor.

+#### Content is easily re-purposed

+You don't just create content once for a singular format and forget about it.
+More than ever, a modern marketing strategy demands content that's re-purposed and reused.
+As [Daring Fireball](https://daringfireball.net/projects/markdown/syntax) mentions, with Markdown readability is emphasized above all else, and its syntax is intended for the singular purpose of being used as a format for writing for the web.
+The potential is endless, meaning you've unlocked your content from unwieldy programs and proprietary software.
+It's free!

+Quick note: Git is formatting unaware, meaning it will track the content of your document, but the formatting of your content is up to the document format itself (if you use Markdown, the syntax used dictates the formatting).
+The format of the document is independent of Git.